-EDUCO has an equivalent arrangement with the Institut d'Etudes Politiques de Paris, which gives students access to one of the most celebrated of the Grandes Écoles.
+EDUCO has an equivalent arrangement with the Institut d'Etudes Politiques de Paris, which gives Emory's Sciences Po exchange students access to one of the most celebrated of the Grandes Écoles.
 Sciences Po, as it is known, specializes in the fields of foreign relations and political science.
 Students have the opportunity of being fully enrolled there, studying under some of the most distinguished figures in French academic and governmental circles; they have full access to all the facilities of the school, including its excellent modern library.
-Enrollment has to be secured on the home campus prior to departure.
+Enrollment must be secured on the home campus prior to departure.

-In order to enroll in Sciences Po, you must first be nominated by Jeremy Billetdeaux.
+In order to enroll in Sciences Po, you must first complete the Emory study abroad application for Sciences Po and be nominated by Sarah Knight.
 Once nominated, you will complete an additional application particular to Sciences Po.
 After you've been accepted, you will follow the same visa and preparation procedures along with the other EDUCO students.